Orange County Grand Theft Auto

 have been charged with this theft crime.

-After an arrest, you should take action immediately to contact a skilled
+After an arrest, you should take action immediately and contact a skilled

-under the California Vehicle Code.
-This is a misdemeanor charge with potential
+Vehicle Code.
+This is a misdemeanor charge with potential penalties of

 The more serious grand theft auto offense is outlined in California Penal